anvarcool/tech_support_bot/README.md

 # tech_support_bot
-###This is Telegram bot of technical support, connected with PostgreSql server.
-If you want to use another db, change the database_utilities file.
+### This is Telegram bot of technical support, connected with PostgreSql server.
+### If you want to use another db, change the database_utilities.py file.